What is a Child Arrangement Order?

 A Specific Issue Order is a court order used to settle a dispute between parents where no agreement can be reached and can include decisions such as where your child goes to school, what religion they follow, medical treatment etc. Specific Issue Orders are often made alongside Child Arrangements Orders.

-How much does a Child Arrangement Order cost?
+How much does a Child Arrangement Order cost in 2023?

 To apply for a Child Arrangement Order in England or Wales, you will need to pay a non-refundable court fee of £232 in addition to any legal fees for your child arrangement order solicitor.